 FOCUS ON: Protecting What Matters

-The Insurance Gap and Hurricane Harvey
+The homeowners insurance Gap and Hurricane Harvey

 Over the past week, Hurricane Harvey devastated the gulf coast, leaving most of southeastern Texas underwater.
-In addition to the pain of having to rebuild their lives after the flooding, many families will unfortunately have to do so without the benefit of flood insurance.
+In addition to the pain of having to rebuild their lives after the flooding, many families will unfortunately have to do so without the benefit of flood and homeowners insurance.

-This is because most traditional homeowners’ insurance policies only protect against wind damage – not flooding.
+This is because most traditional homeowners insurance policies only protect against wind damage – not flooding.
 Most people who don’t live within known flooding zones don’t need to bother with flood insurance, but a wide-ranging catastrophe like Harvey can mean that some families are left high and dry.

-An estimated 8/10 people affected by Hurricane Harvey will need to rebuild their lives without the benefit of homeowners’ insurance.
+An estimated 8/10 people affected by Hurricane Harvey will need to rebuild their lives without the benefit of homeowners insurance.
 Please consider donating to either the Central Texas Food Bank or the Greater Houston Community Foundation’s Hurricane Harvey Relief Fund to help the families affected by this disaster.

 FOCUS ON: Healthy Eating